"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Introduction

 \subsection{Existing Evidence}

 Recent empirical work has begun testing how LLMs respond to psychotic and other high-risk mental health content.
-Even without prior context, models respond less appropriately to delusional material than to other clinical presentations, and may fail to challenge clearly pathological beliefs (Moore et al., 2025; Shen et al., 2025).
+Even without conversational context, models respond less appropriately to delusional material than to other clinical presentations, and may fail to challenge clearly pathological beliefs \cite{ref45,ref71}.
 Multi-turn and simulation-based studies extend this picture.
-Safety performance is notably weaker for psychosis and mania than for other domains, with risk tending to accumulate over turns rather than appearing abruptly (Archiwaranguprok et al., 2025; Pombal et al., 2025; Weilnhammer et al., 2026).
-Model differences are substantial, with some systems performing markedly better than others (Weilnhammer et al., 2026; Yeung et al., 2025).
-Models also appear to struggle more with indirect or ambiguous warning signs than with direct expressions of crisis, suggesting that the subtler presentations characteristic of early-stage delusion may be especially likely to go undetected (Archiwaranguprok et al., 2025; Arnaiz-Rodriguez et al., 2025).
+Safety performance is notably weaker for psychosis and mania than for other domains, with risk tending to accumulate over turns rather than appearing abruptly \cite{ref8,ref64,refShimgekar,ref75}.
+Model differences are substantial, with some systems performing markedly better than others \cite{ref61,ref75,ref78}.
+Models also appear to struggle more with indirect or ambiguous warning signs than with direct expressions of crisis, suggesting that the subtler presentations characteristic of early-stage delusion may be especially likely to go undetected \cite{ref8,ref9}.